 Step 2: Navigate to Your Pictures Folder

-If your pictures folder is not listed in your Finder window, use Finder preferences to select what you see in your sidebar.
+If your Pictures folder is not listed in your Finder window, use Finder preferences to select what you see in your sidebar.
 Click on Finder > Preferences from the menu bar.
 Select the Sidebar tab.
-And check the folders you want to be displayed when you open a new Finder window.
+Check the folders you want displayed when you open a new Finder window.

 Step 3: Drag Photos Library to the External Drive

-Make sure you have quit Photos.
+Make sure you quit the Photos application.
 Then click and drag the Photos Library icon to your external drive.
 Put it either in the sidebar or on the desktop.
 Wait for the data transfer to complete.
-This will copy, not move, your photos library.
+This will copy (not move) your Photos library.

-If you encounter an error popup, select your external drive in the finder window, then choose File > Get Info (Command or Ctrl + I).
+If you encounter an error popup, select your external drive in the Finder window, then choose File > Get Info (Command or Ctrl + I).
 Under Sharing & Permissions, check the box that says “Ignore ownership on this volume,” then try again.

 Do you only want to back up your Photos library to an external storage device?
-Stop here!
-Repeat steps 1 to 3 whenever you want to back up images.
+If so, stop here!
+Repeat steps one to three whenever you want to back up images.
 Rename the copy of the library each time.
 This is an excellent way to know which backup is which.

 Step 4: Open Your Copy of Photos Library